 Your plan should define the project sponsor and owners of specific tasks or milestones and explain what each person is responsible for.
-It should also list everyone who will serve as points of contact as well as their contact information.
+It should also list everyone who will serve as points of contact and their contact information.

 6. Allocate Your Resources

 To create an implementation plan that works, you need to figure out how much money and time you need and how many people will be involved.
-To allocate your resources properly, identify your current resources, the resources you need to acquire, and then note how you’re going to get those additional resources.
+To allocate your resources properly, identify your current resources, and the resources you need to acquire, and then note how you will get those additional resources.
 This step helps determine your budget and ensures you don’t run out of resources before you complete your project.